Nigerian police ranks, symbols, duties and salaries (updated)

 This is the second-in-command at the NPF and can even play the role of IGP in his absence.
 A deputy inspector-general of police heads each of the seven administrative departments mentioned earlier.

-The symbol for the rank of the Deputy Inspector-General is like that of the IGP but with one star instead of two.
+The symbol for the rank of the Deputy Inspector-General is like that of the IGP, but with one star instead of two.

-The Asst.
-Inspector-General of Police
+The Assistant Inspector-General of Police

 The Assistant Inspector-General of Police (AIG) is subordinate to the Deputy Inspector General.
 Officers in this rank are tasked with overseeing the zonal operations of the NPF.
 Additionally, the AIG can take his superior's role in his absence.